deepikadixitbajpai/compare-energy/README.md

 By default tests will run in Chrome but Chromedriver must be installed and added to PATH.
 Chromedriver can be downloaded from here: https://sites.google.com/a/chromium.org/chromedriver/getting-started

-If you don't want to download chromedriver then you can run tests in firefox for which no download is required, by suffixing the above commands by 'browser=firefox'.
-This will be slower than Chrome.